These Maps Show the Best and Worst Airports for Holiday Travel

 The winter holidays are a notoriously bad time for travel.
-No matter where you fly from, you’re practically guaranteed to be faced with sky-high ticket prices, long lines, and frustrating delays.
-Some airports are worse than others though.
+No matter where you fly from, you’re practically guaranteed to be faced with sky-high ticket prices, long lines, and frustrating travel nightmares.
+Some airports are worse than others, though.

 Elite Fixtures looked at holiday flight data from the past five years and locked down the best and worst American airports for the last two weeks of December—including Christmas Eve and New Year’s Eve.